Hello Friends! Here is a classic with a holiday twist: Halloween Rice Krispie Treats with a delicious choc peanut butter

 What is a Scotcheroo?

 Peanut Butter Rice Krispie Bars are also called Scotcheroos.
 They are a dessert bar with a Kellogg’s Rice Krispie peanut butter bottom and a creamy chocolate butterscotch topping.

 They’re called a variety of names, such as K-bars, Rice Krispie Treats, and Scotcheroos, but one thing is consistent: they are seriously delicious.
 Try to just have one!

-In this recipe, the bars are slightly thicker than my Choc Peanut Butter Rice Krispie Bars Recipe but otherwise very similar.
+In this recipe, the bars are slightly thicker than my Choc Peanut Butter Rice Krispie Bars Recipe, but otherwise, they are very similar.

 With my shortcut icing method, these have only seven ingredients and take less than an hour, including decorating time.

 I used white Betty Crocker Cookie Icing (affiliate link) for the piping, but a homemade frosting would work the same.

 Halloween Rice Krispie Treats Ingredients

 Here’s what you’ll need.
 Affiliate link in color.

 Karo Light Corn Syrup